Joint Promotions were the biggest company in the history of British professional wrestling.

 After years of the business going down the tube, Joint Promotions (as Ring Wrestling Stars) finally closed their doors.

+While British Bulldog had been a success in his role as the new Big Daddy, his run didn’t last long.
 Davey Boy Smith returned to the US in the summer of 1994, leaving RWS with no top star to hang their hat on.

 The company also struggled to adapt to the changing market.
-Fans wanted more modern, American style wrestling, growing tired of the old-fashioned British style.
+Fans wanted more modern, American-style wrestling, growing tired of the old-fashioned British style.

+They wanted something new and exciting, and Max Crabtree’s promotion just couldn’t bring that to them.
 The lack of television didn’t help either.
 Being cancelled in 1988 meant that they lost a huge chunk of the audience, one that British wrestling would never, ever get back.

 It wasn’t just the former Joint Promotions that was struggling.
 WCW pulled out of the UK after their 1994 Hulkamania tour, not returning to TV until 1999.